 - Rolls-Royce Droptail – around $30 million

-- The Boat Tail from a couple years back – close to $28 million
+- The Boat Tail (previous generation) – close to $28 million

 - Bugatti La Voiture Noire – roughly $18–19 million